China–Uganda relations: Public opinion in Uganda

 Opinions vary in Uganda on the role China plays in the local economy.
 According to a 2015 survey by Afrobarometer, 58% of Ugandans believe China has a positive influence on Uganda, compared to only 7% saying negative.
 The largest positives of China's influence were China's investment in infrastructure, China's business investment, and the cost of Chinese products.
+Additionally, most Ugandan media sources portray Uganda as benefitting from its relations with China.
+Despite these positive opinions, some critics argue that trade imbalances and unethical business practices that hurt local traders result from the relations.
+For example, Ugandan workers at the Chinese funded Karuma dam have reported poor labor conditions such as long hours and low wages which neither the Chinese or Ugandan governments have addressed.
 By far the largest source of negative opinion was the quality of Chinese products.
 Public opinion of Chinese influence has improved in China since 2010.

 Ugandan business owners have expressed opposition to Chinese influence in the country.
 Shopkeepers and creators of local goods have difficulty competing with the price of Chinese exports.
 In addition, local construction companies introduced a bill that would force the national government to prioritize local construction companies in the completion of government projects.
 This bill was vetoed, with MPs citing the inability of Ugandan construction companies to handle the scale of large infrastructure projects.
 Some Chinese business, particularly smaller private businesses, have also felt the effect of increased regulation and scrutiny from local government officials.

 Research on relations between the two nations and cultures found that the major sources of animosity between the two nations include China's state-capitalism model and Ugandans' experiences with Chinese shopkeepers and employers who may harbor racial bias.